What to Do When You Don't Get Paid for Freelance Work

 You can find out who the business manager is by calling the company and asking for that person's name.
 Don't go into detail about who you are or that you want to talk to that person.
 Just find out the business manager's name and contact information.

-If you've added late charges to the bill because your initial contact person didn't respond with payment, consider dropping those late charges and letting the business manager know that you are willing to do so if the bill is paid in a timely manner.
-You can even set a date by which you require payment in order to keep those late charges from being added to the bill.
+If you've added late charges to the bill because your initial contact person didn't respond with a payment, consider dropping those late charges and letting the business manager know that you are willing to do so if the bill is paid promptly.
+You can even set a date by which you require payment to keep those late charges from being added to the bill.
 Even though your right to collect late fees may be stated in your contract, this act of goodwill can result in faster payment and fosters the possibility of a continued working relationship with the company.